Quansight/writers-workshop/.github/PULL_REQUEST_TEMPLATE/post.md

 labels: post,
 assignees:
 ---

+if you are unsure about how to submit content through a pull requests, please [create an issue instead](https://github.com/Quansight/writers-workshop/issues/new?template=work.md).

 # describe the topic you wrote about in tweet form using `#@` for attribution

 > i just published a program about an example that is fun because examples are fun. thanks to @example for the ✏️. #example